-Trump White House finally taken by Storm(y)
+A White House taken by storm(y)

 That's how White House press secretary Sarah Sanders found herself sparring Wednesday with reporters demanding to know if her boss was trying to silence the porn star after an alleged liaison a decade ago.

 Her answers only prolonged the drama and exacerbated its political toll.
+Trump was furious with Sanders over her responses on Wednesday, a source close to the White House told CNN's Jim Acosta.

 Among the questions left hanging on Thursday morning: Did Trump's team try to stop a damaging scandal emerge just before the 2016 election?
 Did Trump know about the payment himself?
 Is the President still involved in what Daniels' lawyer says is an ongoing attempt to intimidate her?